-William Glick’s plays include Kin Folk (World Premiere, The New Colony 2016), Wilma (PlayPenn Semi-Finalist, 2015), and the libretto for the children’s opera Cry Wolf (2017 Crane Prize for Performing Arts).
-He has developed his work with several Chicago theater companies including Northlight, The House, and Chicago Dramatists.
-He was a finalist for the 2016 Heideman Award and his play Kin Folk was shortlisted for the Relentless Award.
+William Glick’s plays include Kin Folk (World Premiere, The New Colony 2016), The Bigot, Wilma, Through the Clouds I See Nuremberg, The Winter Farm, and the libretto for the children’s opera Cry Wolf (2017 Crane Prize for Performing Arts).
+His work has been developed with Northlight Theatre, The House, Chicago Dramatists, The New Colony, First Floor Theatre, and the Sewanee Writers' Conference.
+He has been a finalist for the Heideman Award and Bay Area Playwrights, and his play Kin Folk was shortlisted for the 2016 Relentless Award.
 He is interested in making theater that depicts three-dimensional right wing characters and openly explores conservative thought.
 He received his BA from the University of Chicago and was a James Michener Fellow at UT-Austin.
+He is based in New York City.

 MAY 2017: Cry Wolf: A Children's Opera for Young Audiences won the Crane Prize for Performing Arts.